123Aryan456/Yan_Main_Concept/README.md

 This project is open-source and available under the MIT License.
 You’re free to use, modify, and distribute it.

 That’s about it.
 Take a look around and enjoy exploring Yan’s world!

+Just a reminder any of the things written on the website are random and not true, this is a "concept design" of the website that'll be created in the further future